Frequently Asked Questions

 • In-person sessions are held in your home, which is referred to as “in-home” sessions.
 Virtual sessions are held on a secure web-based video-conferencing app.

-In-home sessions are a great way to see your home routines - this helps us create a plan that includes realistic and functional home-practice suggestions.
 We can be flexible with locations within your home - for example, if your child wants to play in the backyard, let’s take it outside!
 Teens and adults have also sometimes requested to use their kitchen during a therapy session.

 • No, a referral is not required for speech-language assessments / therapy.